HHS/ckanext-datajson/README.md

 The Harvester
 -------------

-You'll also need to set up the CKAN harvester extension.
+To use the data.json harvester, you'll also need to set up the CKAN harvester extension.
 See the CKAN harvester README at https://github.com/okfn/ckanext-harvest for how to do that.
 You'll set some configuration variables and then initialize the CKAN harvester plugin using:

 	paster --plugin=ckanext-harvest harvester initdb --config=/path/to/ckan.ini